-- Connect the Testing Station to the iSCSI target being tested. - Transmit the initial login request to the DUT.
+- Transmit the initial login request to the DUT.
 This should be the initial request in a Discovery session (i.e. not a Normal session). - Proceed through the Login Phase and in to Full Feature Phase operation. - Transmit a Text Request to the DUT, with the key SendTargets=All.

-- Verify that the target transmits a Text Response - Verify that the target attaches its Target Name key(s), not using the default 'iSCSI' Target Name key - Verify that the target attaches 0 or more target records.
+- Verify that the target transmits a Text Response - Verify that the target attaches its Target Name key(s), not using the default 'iSCSI' Target Name key - Verify that the target attaches 0 or more target records. - Verify that no text keys other than TargetName and TargetAddress are included in the response.